-All parties will be provided with a comprehensive (electronic) brochure detailing options and resources, which the Title IX Coordinator may also review with the parties in person.
+All parties will be provided with a comprehensive electronic brochure detailing options and resources, which the Title IX Coordinator may also review with the parties in person.

-3. Independence and Conflict of Interest
+4. Independence and Conflict of Interest

-The Title IX Coordinator acts with independence and authority, free from bias and conflicts of interest.
+The Title IX Coordinator acts with independence and authority free from bias and conflicts of interest.
 The Title IX Coordinator oversees all resolutions under this Policy and these procedures.
-Investigators, Decision-Makers (including Appeal Decision-Makers), and Advisors are vetted and trained to ensure they are not biased for or against any party in a specific complaint, or for or against Complainants and/or Respondents, generally.
+Investigators, Decision-makers (including Appeal Decision-Makers), and Advisors are vetted and trained to ensure they are not biased for or against any party in a specific complaint, or for or against Complainants and/or Respondents, generally.

-To raise any concern involving bias, conflict of interest, misconduct, or discrimination by the Title IX Coordinator, contact the School's managing owner/Director Jody Baucom.
+To raise any concern involving bias, conflict of interest, misconduct, or discrimination by the Title IX Coordinator, contact the School's Managing Director Caelyn Anitoni.
 Concerns of bias, misconduct, discrimination, or a potential conflict of interest by any other individual involved facilitating the Grievance Process should be raised with the Title IX Coordinator.

-4. Administrative Contact Information
+5. Administrative Contact Information